 I’m not saying you can’t use the word “nude” at all, it’s perfectly fine if it follows the word “my.”
 This personalizes the colour, instead of creating the groups “non-nude” and “nude.”
 When buying lipstick, I always keep in mind that my nude shade is unlike anyone else’s.
 But that’s the great thing about lipstick: they are so many shades.
 At work, I’ve even been told that a “nude” item isn’t the exact replica of anyone’s skin colour “so this shouldn’t be such a big deal.”
 So if it isn’t an exact copy of everyone’s skin colour then it isn’t “nude.”

 In short, “nude” and “beige” are not the same colour.
+What’s the difference?
 The word “nude” is relative, while the word beige is specific.
 The beige bras at my work do not match my skin colour and I find it incredibly insensitive when customers use the word “nude” in conversation.
 It’s very much like Crayola Crayons’ old, discontinued, crayon colour called “skin tone:” I don’t want my child or anyone else’s to reach for the colour “skin tone,” when drawing a picture of their family, and find that it isn’t their skin tone at all.
 Skin is an incredibly unique and beautiful organ, and it shouldn’t be belittled by generalizing words like “nude.”